Exact number of flips required to sort a burnt stack of pancakes: Conclusions and Future work

-\item The only open case is $T(n)$ for even $n$, where only two values are possible.
-Dependent which one is correct either a lower bound proof like in~\cite{Cib11} or an upper bound proof like in~\cite{HS97} or similar to this work is left.
+\item The only open case is $T(n)$ for even $n$, where only two values are possible, namely $ \frac{3}{2}n+1$ and $ \frac{3}{2}n+2$.
+In this context, we have already shown that there are at least two further values (except the case $n=2$) where the lower bound is attained, namely $n=24$ and $n=26$.

-\item Another problem would be to investigate whether $n=15$ is the only integer $ n \ge 1 $, where $\overline{I_n}$ is not a worst-case instance. \end{itemize}
+\item Another problem would be to investigate whether $n=15$ is the only positive integer, where $\overline{I_n}$ is not a worst-case instance.
+Note that whenever $\overline{I_n}$ is a worst-case instance for some integer $n$, this work ensures that the diameter of the pancake graph is either $\frac{3}{2}n+1$ or $\frac{3}{2}n+2$. \end{itemize}